RowenTey/SC1015-Predictive-Modelling/README.md

 - Our regression model's mean-square-error was 64.6% less than the LSTM's on average.
 - Based on our MSE samples, our regression model ourperformed LSTM at a staggering 99% confidence level.
-- From these results, we see that economic indicators are a better indicator of stock price than past trends.
+- From these results, we see that economic indicators are a better indicator of stock market price than past trends.
 - We recommend developing a model that takes both current economic indicators and past trends as predictors for even better results.

 ## What did we learn from this project?